 numeric

-vector specifying the eps argument of dbscan). eps specifies how similar points should be to each other to be considered a part of a cluster.
-See details for guidance on choosing this parameter.- plot
+specifies how similar points should be to each other to be considered part of a cluster.
+See Details for guidance on choosing this parameter.- plot

 boolean

-indicating if the k-nearest neighbor distance plot should be plotted.- algorithm_in_output
+indicating whether the k-nearest neighbor distance plot should be displayed.- algorithm_in_output

 boolean

-indicating if the original output of dbscan should be returned in the output (TRUE
+indicating whether the original output of dbscan::dbscan should be included in the output.
+Defaults toTRUE

 dbscan()